rhfreakytux/jitsi-deployment/README.md

 After installing the jisti-meet and setting up all the required things, do exeucte to reload the systemd process limit restrictions:

     # systemctl daemon-reload && systemctl restart jitsi-videobridge2

+**NOTE:** Don't forget to change variables value with required as per yours.

 Feel free to commit.